-Using Milwaukee as an example, If the household income for yourself, your husband (both age 30) and your child is approximately $80,000, you will qualify for a $710 monthly subsidy to assist paying your premium.
-However, if your income is only $65,000, the subsidy amount increases to $830.
-Utilizing this example, if the household consisted of four persons ( two adults and two children) with an income of $85,000, the subsidy would be $1,010 per month.
+Using Milwaukee as an example, If the household income for yourself, your husband (both age 30) and your child is approximately $90,000, you will not qualify for a monthly subsidy to assist paying your premium.
+However, if your income is only $70,000, the subsidy amount becomes $548.
+Utilizing this example, if the household consisted of four persons ( two adults and two children) with an income of $80,000, the subsidy would be $749 per month.
 NOTE: To qualify for financial aid, you must enroll in a Marketplace (Exchange) plan.
 "Off-Marketplace" policies, such as temporary and limited-benefit contracts are not eligible for any subsidy funds.
 Catastrophic-tier policies are also not eligible.

 Therefore, whether the birth occurs in January, June or December, coverage for the baby can be purchased.
 Medical issues (if there are any) no longer have any impact on the price you pay for a policy.
 One of the main concerns is finding a large reputable insurer that offers a contract with all of your network providers included.
 Typically, Aetna, Blue Cross, Humana, Cigna, Kaiser, and UnitedHealthcare offer the most competitively-priced products with large countrywide provider networks.
 However, depending upon where you reside, you may have to consider other Exchange carriers, such as Ambetter, Molina, or UPMC.
 Also, not all large insurers offer Marketplace plans.